I love these wooden candle holders for the fall season. Use them on your Thanksgiving table to create that perfect autumn vibe.

 Finally, we added a clear acrylic sealer to the outside to give it some shine, and prevent it from rotting :)

-Below is our finished product after sanding and clear coating!
+Below is our finished wooden candle holder after sanding and clear coating!
 I’m so happy with how they turned out!
 They are unique pieces that literally cost me NOTHING because we had all the tools already, and the log was from mother nature :)

 Each piece shows off its own unique knots and twists in the bark.

-Since I couldn’t wait to show them off, I used them immediately for our thanksgiving table decor!
+Since I couldn’t wait to show the wooden candle holders off, I used them immediately for our thanksgiving table decor!

 As always, please leave your questions and comments below :)